-Significant areas requiring the use of management estimates in these financial statements relate to the useful life of depreciable assets, provision for doubtful receivables and slow moving inventory, staff retirement gratuity and estimate relating to provision for both current and deferred taxation.
+Significant areas requiring the use of management estimates in these financial statements relate to the useful life of depreciable assets, revaluation of land, buildings, plant and machinery, electric installations and generators, provision for doubtful receivables and slow moving inventory, staff retirement gratuity and estimate relating to provision for both current and deferred taxation.
 However, assumptions and judgments made by management in the application of accounting policies that have significant effect on the financial statements are not expected to result in material adjustment to the carrying amounts of assets and liabilities in the next year.